-sustainability profiles draws attention to the entific framework and evolution of climate and acute physical risks on all of its main geninterests and risks that Internal Board Com- management and disclosure standards and eration plants (see the dedicated box in the mittees must consider, assess and integrate regulations, as well as an in-depth examina- chapter Climate Action). into strategies and governance.
+The relevance of environmental and climate The training activities have covered the sci- conducts annually to assess both the chronic sustainability profiles draws attention to the entific framework and evolution of climate and acute physical risks on all of its main geninterests and risks that Internal Board Com- management and disclosure standards and eration plants (see the dedicated box in the mittees must consider, assess and integrate regulations, as well as an in-depth examina- chapter Climate Action). into strategies and governance.
 Given the tion of related risks.
 Issues related to Edison evolution of standards and regulations aimed were discussed, in particular the company's at companies.
-Edison has intensified training. carbon footprint and the initiatives impleactivities for members of the Control, Risk mented to reduce its direct and indirect and Sustainability Committee (SRSC) and emissions.
-In addition, the approach the comthe Board of Statutory Auditors (BSA) to pany has adopted in managing climate risks strengthen their skills and awareness sion and its articulation into options to support management in driving the energy transition of customers, suppliers and communities.
+Edison has intensified training carbon footprint and the initiatives impleactivities for members of the Control, Risk mented to reduce its direct and indirect and Sustainability Committee (SRSC) and emissions.
+In addition, the approach the comthe Board of Statutory Auditors (BSA) to pany has adopted in managing climate risks was illustrated as well as the results of the Climate Change Resilience Plan, which Edison sion and its articulation into options to support management in driving the energy transition of customers, suppliers and communities.